 The Index will adjust its Capped Participation on any given Index Business Day only if the change in the exposure from the immediately preceding Index Business Day would exceed a "volatility buffer" of 10%.
-Accordingly, the Index Sponsor calculates the Indicated Participation on each

-Index Business Day and compares it to the Capped Participation on the immediately preceding Index Business Day.
-If the Indicated Participation on the current Index Business Day is more than 10% above or below the Capped Participation on the immediately preceding Index Business Day, the Capped Participation on the current Index Business Day will equal that Indicated Participation (subject to a maximum of 150% and a minimum of 0%, as described in the previous paragraph); otherwise, the Capped Participation on the current Index Business Day will equal the Capped Participation on the immediately preceding Index Business Day.
-For example, if the Capped Participation is 50% on any given Index Business Day, the Index will not adjust the Capped Participation on any subsequent Index Business Day until the Indicated Participation is greater than 60% or be less than 40%.
+Accordingly, the Index Sponsor calculates the Indicated Participation on each Index Business Day and compares it to the Capped Participation on the immediately preceding Index Business Day.
+If the Indicated Participation on the current Index Business Day is more than 10% above or below the Capped Participation on the immediately preceding Index Business Day, the Capped Participation on the current Index Business Day will equal that Indicated Participation (subject to a maximum of 150% and a minimum of 0%, as described in the previous paragraph); otherwise, the Capped Participation on the current Index Business Day will equal the Capped Participation is 50% on any given Index Business Day, the Index will not adjust the Capped Participation on any subsequent Index Business Day until the Indicated Participation is greater than 60% or be less than 40%.

 The "Indicated Participation" on each Index Business Day will equal the Target Volatility of 5% divided by the Index Portfolio Volatility measured as of the immediately preceding Index Business Day.
-The Indicated Participation will be less than 100% when the Index Portfolio Volatility on the immediately preceding Index Business Day is greater than 5% and greater than 100% when Index Portfolio Volatility on the immediately preceding Index Business Day is less than 5%.
+The Indicated Participation will be less than 100% when the Index Portfolio Volatility on the immediately preceding Index Business Day is greater than 5% and greater than 100% when Index Portfolio Volatility on the immediately preceding Index Business Day is greater than 5% and greater than 100% when Index Portfolio Volatility on the immediately preceding Index Business Day is less than 5%.

 For example, in respect of any Index Business Day, if the Index Portfolio Volatility determined with respect to the immediately preceding Index Business Day is 10%, the Indicated Participation on the current Index Business Day will be 50% (5% divided by 10%).
 If the Indicated Participation is used as the Capped Participation on the current Index Business Day, this would mean that if the Index Portfolio appreciates by 2% on the immediately following Index Business Day, the Index would appreciate only by 1%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate only by 1% (in each case, less the index fee).
 In addition, in respect of any Index Business Day, if the Index Portfolio Volatility determined with respect to the immediately preceding Index Business Day is 3%, the Indicated Participation on the current Index Business Day will be 166.7% (5% divided by 3%).
 Since any Capped Participation is subject to a maximum of 150%, an Indicated Participation of 166.7% will differ from the Capped Participation as of the immediately preceding Index Business day by more than 10%.
-As a result, the Capped Participation on the current Index Business Day will be equal to the Indicated Participation, subject to a maximum of 150% and a minimum of 0%.
-Therefore the Capped Participation will be 150%.
-This would mean that if the Index Portfolio appreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would depreciate by 3% (in each case, less the index fee).
+As a result, the Capped Participation on the current Index Business Day will be 150%.
+This would mean that if the Index Portfolio appreciates by 2% on the immediately following Index Business Day, the Capped Participation will be 150%.
+This would mean that if the Index Portfolio appreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%, and if the Index Portfolio depreciates by 2% on the immediately following Index Business Day, the Index would appreciate by 3%,